duraishanmugaraj/duraishanmugaraj.github.io/README.md

 ...
 ```

-You can change the personal information, experience, education, social media, certifications, blog information, contact information etc. in `src/portfolio.js` to directly reflect them in portfolio website.
+You can change the theme , personal information , social media , skills, resume etc. in `src/portfolio.js` to directly reflect them in portfolio website.

+## Deployment 📦

+- Once you are done with your setup and have successfully completed all steps above, you need to put your website online!
+- I highly recommend using [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to achieve this the EASIEST WAY.

 ## Show your support

 Give a ⭐️ if this project helped you!

 ## References 👏🏻